MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 ### Withholding changes for Alabama

-*Personal Exemption for taxpayers filing HOF*
+Personal Exemption for taxpayers filing *HOF*.

 | If Over     | But Not Over     | Tax Amount     | Tax Rate     | On Excess Over     |
 |-------------|------------------|----------------|--------------|--------------------|